Arbitrary-precision arithmetic: Applications

 In many cases, the task or the programmer can guarantee that the integer values in a specific application will not grow large enough to cause an overflow.
 Such guarantees may be based on pragmatic limits: a school attendance program may have a task limit of 4,000 students.
 A programmer may design the computation so that intermediate results stay within specified precision boundaries.

 Some programming languages such as Lisp, Python, Perl, Haskell, Ruby and Raku use, or have an option to use, arbitrary-precision numbers for all integer arithmetic.
-Although this reduces performance, it eliminates the possibility of incorrect results (or exceptions) due to simple overflow.
-It also makes it possible to guarantee that arithmetic results will be the same on all machines, regardless of any particular machine's word size.
+This enables integers to grow to any size limited only by the available memory of the system.
+Although this reduces performance, it eliminates the concern of incorrect results (or exceptions) due to simple overflow.
+It also makes it possible to almost guarantee that arithmetic results will be the same on all machines, regardless of any particular machine's word size.
 The exclusive use of arbitrary-precision numbers in a programming language also simplifies the language, because a number is a number and there is no need for multiple types to represent different levels of precision.

 Implementation issues

 Arbitrary-precision arithmetic is considerably slower than arithmetic using numbers that fit entirely within processor registers, since the latter are usually implemented in hardware arithmetic whereas the former must be implemented in software.
-Even if the computer lacks hardware for certain operations (such as integer division, or all floating-point operations) and software is provided instead, it will use number sizes closely related to the available hardware registers: one or two words only and definitely not N words.
-There are exceptions, as certain variable word length machines of the 1950s and 1960s, notably the IBM 1620, IBM 1401 and the Honeywell Liberator series, could manipulate numbers bound only by available storage, with an extra bit that delimited the value.
+Even if the computer lacks hardware for certain operations (such as integer division, or all floating-point operations) and software is provided instead, it will use number sizes closely related to the available hardware registers: one or two words only.
+There are exceptions, as certain variable word length machines of the 1950s and 1960s, notably the IBM 1620, IBM 1401 and the Honeywell 200 series, could manipulate numbers bound only by available storage, with an extra bit that delimited the value.

+Data structure

 Numbers can be stored in a fixed-point format, or in a floating-point format as a significand multiplied by an arbitrary exponent.
 However, since division almost immediately introduces infinitely repeating sequences of digits (such as 4/7 in decimal, or 1/10 in binary), should this possibility arise then either the representation would be truncated at some satisfactory size or else rational numbers would be used: a large integer for the numerator and for the denominator.
 But even with the greatest common divisor divided out, arithmetic with rational numbers can become unwieldy very quickly: 1/99 − 1/100 = 1/9900, and if 1/101 is then added, the result is 10001/999900.

 The size of arbitrary-precision numbers is limited in practice by the total storage available, and computation time.